Checklist for new students

 - Libraries - there are two libraries at Salford; Clifford Whitworth Library located on our Peel Park campus and a library on the third floor of our MediaCity campus building.

 - Our Faith Centre - offering unique spaces for group worship, private prayer, personal reflection, social activities, pastoral support and relaxation, on our Peel Park campus.
 Find out more

 - Busy Bees Nursery - an on-site nursery (independent to the University) located on our Frederick Road campus offering childcare support during your studies.
 Find out more

 - Accessible spaces - find accessibility information on lecture halls, cafés and bars, toilets, and halls of residence across our campuses by downloading the free AccessAble Salford Uni app.

 For much more information on getting to know your campus and settling in, visit the StartSmart platform.

 To help you understand some of the common, and sometimes confusing, terms that are used across the University, we've created a useful glossary of terms for new students.

-- Look out for your Invitation to Register email with your student ID, PIN more details of how to register.
-Registration enables your access to our IT and learning systems and allows us to gather the crucial administrative information we need from you as a Salford student.
+- Look out for your Invitation to Register email with your student ID, PIN and more details on how to register.
+Registration enables you to access our IT and learning systems and allows us to gather the crucial administrative information we need from you as a Salford student.

 Advice for international students